O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Discussions

 \section{Discussions}

 While the demonstrated performance is outstanding on the curated datasets, to the best of our knowledge, there is a lack of publicly available datasets or benchmarks for comparing the performance against other approaches to xApp conflict analysis.
 In \cite{QACM_QoS_Aware_xApp_Conflict_Mitigation_2024, A_Game_Theoretic_Approach_2023, Learning_and_Reconstructing_Conflicts_in_O-RAN_2024}, the proposed methods are tested on simulated synthetic data based on the Gaussian distribution function to generate KPIs for xApps.
-In \cite{PACIFISTA_2024} and \cite{xapp_distillation_2024}, simulations are developed using network emulators such as the Colosseum wireless network emulator and ``mobile-env” wireless communication environment in the Gymnasium framework, respectively.
+In \cite{xapp_distillation_2024} and \cite{PACIFISTA_2024}, simulations are developed using network emulators such as the Colosseum wireless network emulator and ``mobile-env” wireless communication environment in the Gymnasium framework, respectively.
 A key extension of the work is to enrich the scenarios and release, where applicable, a benchmark with open data from real or realistic O-RAN in 5G/beyond 5G.
 This would allow further validation and comparisons of different methods in practical scenarios.

-Our results are still sufficiently good without benchmarking against others because the missed conflicts, although mostly implicit, are generally mild.
+Our results are still sufficiently good because the missed conflicts, although mostly implicit, are generally mild.
 The more severe conflicts are effectively flagged promptly.
 Our approach is particularly effective in practical applications, as it efficiently enables early prediction of rare conflict scenarios up to 10\%, providing ample time for preventive measures to be put in place.